Characters of the Dead or Alive series: Sayuri

 Sayuri (さゆり) is a kind 24-year-old nurse who applies for a vacant position at the Venus Island.
 Upon her arrival, she was invited by the Owner to also participate in the Venus Festival.
 Sayuri was added to Venus Vacation as the game's 18th character in December 2019.

 Shandy

 Shandy (シャンディ, Shandi) is an ennui-prone 21-year-old bartender who goes to the Venus Islands looking for thrilling experiences and ends up working at the island's bar.
 Shandy was added to Venus Vacation as the game's 27th character in August 2022.

 Shizuku

 Shizuku (しずく) is a timid 19-year-old kitsune who claims to be a cosplayer to hide her real identity.
 She was added to Venus Vacation as the game's 29th character in October 2023.

-Tamaki

-Tamaki (たまき) is an alluring 22-year-old fashion designer who was a former model.
-She was added to Venus Vacation as the second post-launch character (and 12th overall) in April 2018.
-Tamaki likes to constantly tease people and often oversteps boundaries.
-However, she's also shown to be a kind and reliable "older sister" to the other girls.
-Her hobbies include bouldering, yoga, and bar hopping.
-Tamaki's design bears some resemblance to Kaede Takagaki from The Idolmaster Cinderella Girls: Starlight Stage.

-In March 2020, Tamaki was added to Dead or Alive 6 as a DLC character in consoles and later as a free update in arcades.
-She fights using aikido and is the second character to make her fighting game debut from the Xtreme spin-off series after Lisa Hamilton.
-Tamaki has made guest appearances in Destiny Child, Shinobi Master Senran Kagura: New Link, and Azur Lane.
-On October 21, 2024, Tamaki was announced as the fourth character to be added to Venus Vacation Prism: Dead or Alive Xtreme.

-Prior to her inclusion in Dead or Alive 6, her teaser trailer received negative attention with Dustin Bailey from PCGamesN calling Tamaki "the game’s most relentlessly thirsty horndog".
-He added that unlike Lisa, who is a pro wrestler, Tamaki is a former swimsuit model and called her addition "pandering".
-Post-release, impressions were more positive with Matt Sainsbury from Digitally Downloaded praising her inclusion.
-In a video review, he remarked that Tamaki adds a lot to the roster by bringing a new fighting style to the game and liked how her aikido moves were implemented in Dead or Alive 6.
-According to the producer of Dead or Alive Xtreme Venus Vacation, Yasunori Sakuda, Tamaki is a popular character both in Japan and in the West.

 Tsukushi

 Tsukushi (つくし) is an awkward 18-year-old aspiring mangaka who went to the Venus Islands to observe the participants and use them as reference material for her bishōjo works.
 She was added to Venus Vacation as the game's 20th character in August 2020.